V-Squared/V-Squared.github.io/plan/flow/publishing/classeur-manual.md

 - __Two 1080p Displays:__
    - __Left:__ *Writing*.
 I am sitting in front of this one.
    - __Right:__ *Reference* as in research and final review.
-Placed to right hand side more far away.
-This is OK as I only use it fro reference and not for work.
+Placed to right hand side further away.
+This is OK as I only use it for reference and not for work.
 - __Left Window Tabs:__ (Writing)
    - __Classeur Article:__ This is where I write the article
    - __Appetizing Articles:__ My reference for more fancy formatting